Events Search and Views Navigation

 This mentorship program important instructional tips and a huge virtual hug of support and encouragement.
 You will share bonds of fellowship and interconnectedness that with your fellow mentees that are almost palpable.Find out more »

-Let’s welcome Nathalie Champion in a lively and thoughtful conversation as she facilitates Sparked!
-Space is limited to 12 attendees, please register in advance.
-The game fosters meaningful connection, and allows women to hold space for each other-- through laughter, tears, and awkwardness.
-The game reminds women of who they are, that they are important and have important knowledge to share with each other, and helps to give them space to process things that are important in their lives and to connect with what brings them joy.
-Free event, pre-registration required.
-FREE.Find out more »
+This FREE monthly brown-bag lunch gathering fosters meaningful connection, and allows women to hold space for each other - through laughter, tears, awkwardness and friendship.
+The Sparked!
+This game reminds women of who they are, that they are important and have knowledge to share with each other.
+The group gives safe space to process what’s meaningful in their lives and to connect with what brings them…Find out more »

 Connect with the ‘āina for a walking tour along Kalia Road and Waikīkī beach.
 Offer ho'okupu and learn about healing practices of the area.
 Discover more about Waikīkī’s rich history as Mālia shares the story of Kawehewehe and the surrounding fishponds and healing springs that were filled in the 1920s.
 This thoughtful and insightful walk will challenge participants to seek traces of healing and recovery in the surrounding land and within each individual.
 Practicing aloha ‘āina, litter collection bags will be provided for light cleanup along the way.